anoneemo/StringS/README.md

 -----------------------
 The game consists in composing one word, for each game round, that contains a string that's randomly chosen at the start of the round, without exceeding the characters limit (all of these info are shown when the round starts).
 Each round also has random bonuses.
-Once you found that word, open a private query with the user/bot (/query username) that is running the game and tell him (only type the word).
+Once you found a word that suits, open a private query with the user/bot (/query username) that is running the game and tell him (only type the word).
 At the end of each round, points are assigned.
 The winner is the one who reaches the winning score.